-To support the Kenyan people, USAID is focused on strengthening county-level development and Kenyan-owned, - led, and -managed organizations.
-As part of this effort, USAID launched 13 new health programs in 2021 that are currently being implemented by local organizations under an initiative called Kenya Health Partnerships for Quality Services.
+To support the Kenyan people, the U.S Department of State is focused on strengthening county-level development and Kenyan-owned, - led, and -managed organizations.
+As part of this effort, the U.S Department of State launched 13 new health programs in 2021 that are currently being implemented by local organizations under an initiative called Kenya Health Partnerships for Quality Services.

-The core vision of USAID Tujenge Jamii (UTJ) is to create a county-owned, county-led and county-managed integrated platform for delivery of HIV, Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCAH), Water Sanitation and Hygiene (WASH) and nutrition services, with close collaboration between health facilities and communities.
-The project works in Baringo, Laikipia, Nakuru and Samburu counties.
+The core vision of the Tujenge Jamii Project (TJ) is to create a county-owned, county-led and county-managed integrated platform for delivery of HIV, Maternal, Newborn, and Child Health (MNCH), Water Sanitation and Hygiene (WASH) and nutrition services, with close collaboration between health facilities and communities.

-In Nakuru, the project is implementing HIV prevention, care and treatment services, RMNCAH, WASH and nutrition, while in Baringo, Laikipia and Samburu counties, the project is implementing HIV prevention, care and treatment services only.
+In Nakuru, the project is implementing HIV prevention, care and treatment services, MNCH, WASH and nutrition, while in Baringo, Laikipia, Kajiado and Samburu counties, the project is implementing HIV prevention, care and treatment services only.

 The project objectives are to: